Mary Miller (politician): Abortion

 On June 25, 2022, the day after the Supreme Court of the United States issued Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade and Planned Parenthood v.
 Casey, Miller spoke at a rally with Donald Trump and called the decision a "historic victory for white life".
 Later that night, her spokesman said that Miller had misread her notes and meant to say "right to life".

 Immigration

 Miller sponsored Representative Brian Babin's bill, H.R.140 - Birthright Citizenship Act of 2021, which would eliminate birthright citizenship.

 Miller sponsored H.R.
 6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks (R-Indiana).
 The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
 The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.

 In 2023, Miller voted for an amendment that would eliminate funding for immigration and refugee assistance.

 Religious freedom

-Miller has called for the return of the role of God in public schools.
+Miller has called for the return of the role of God and "Judeo-Christian principles" in public schools.

+In January 2026, Miller was named as a founding member of the Sharia Free America Caucus, which seeks to ban sharia law and prohibit immigration of adherents of sharia (i.e. Muslims).
+In February 2026, The Council on American Islamic Relations (CAIR) quoted Miller in a statement designating the Sharia Free America Caucus an anti-Muslim hate group.
+CAIR stated that the agenda of the caucus "would effectively ban the practice of the world's second largest religion in the United States."